The Scoop on Agents

 - What books are on different publishers’ lists and submit proposals that enhance those lists.

 - When to send a proposal as either an exclusive or multiple submission and to look for the best fit for you, starting with an initial list of publishers, based on their personal interests and publishing program.
-Within 48 hours of a proposal’s return, it should be out to another editor.
 It can take anywhere from a few weeks to a year or more to sell a proposal.
 Proposals should always be “out there” circulating.
 If it’s sitting on your agent’s desk, it can’t sell.

 - How to communicate with you regularly on the status of activity.
 This includes reviewing rejections, giving you necessary pep talks, making revisions that may be requested by a publisher, and knowing when to revise or terminate a project.